MicrosoftDocs/bing-docs/bing-docs/bing-spell-check/quickstarts/sdk/spell-check-client-library-csharp.md

 ---
 title: "Quickstart: Check spelling with the Bing Spell Check SDK for C#"
 titleSuffix: Bing Search Services
+description: The Spell Check API offers client libraries that makes it easy to integrate grammar capabilities into your applications.
+Use this C# quickstart to check a strings spelling and grammar.
 description: Get started using the Bing Spell Check REST API to check spelling and grammar.
 services: bing-search-services
 author: swhite-msft